 - Your chosen new way of working with an explanation of what that means for the company and the individuals within it.

 - New way of working words like your definition of asynchronous vs synchronous and digital first are common industry terms that I realise need clear contextual explaining

 This is that bit that can see you lost in the weeds.
 To help keep you on track, I suggest simplifying things.

 All work, regardless of role, vocation, tenure, etc covers just 5 distinct areas:

 That’s it.
-So when it comes to explaining the rules of work, start with headers for each of these 5 sections with a clear explanation of: what, where, when and how (Add why if needed).
+So when it comes to explaining the rules of work and how they relate to your newly defined company culture, start with headers for each of these 5 sections with a clear explanation of: what, where, when and how (Add why if needed).

 5. Setup for success